melanke/Watch.JS/README.md

 //defining a 'watcher' for the object watch(ex6, function(){
-    alert("some attribute of ex6 changes!")
+    alert("some attribute of ex6 changed!")
 });

 ex6.attr3 = null; //no watcher will be invoked